Services for New Zealanders

 For more information please visit www.safetravel.govt.nz (external link) and https://www.facebook.com/SafeTravel.govt.nz (external link)

 In certain circumstances, staff at this Embassy are able to witness affidavits, affirmations, statutory declarations and other documents for use under New Zealand law.
 The witnessing must take place at the New Zealand Embassy.
 Please call the Embassy Consular staff to enquire about this service, including applicable fees.

 White House tours

 You may wish to consider tours of the US Capitol Building (external link), where visitors are able to make tour reservations up to three months in advance or obtain same-day tour passes.
 Passports or other forms of ID are not required for entry into the U.S. Capitol.
 You can also book a Pentagon Tour (external link).
-Non-US Nationals will need to submit the British Embassy’s address instead of their home address.
+Non-US Nationals will need to submit the New Zealand Embassy’s address instead of their home address.
 Further assistance regarding the online booking process should be directed to the Pentagon Tour Office +1 703 697 1776.